-The SNP Position is marked with a bolded colour to indicate where the sample sequence deviates from the reference.
+The SNP position is marked with a bolded color to indicate where the sample sequence deviates from the reference.
 Sequencing revealed a silent mutation in TLR-4, with a nucleotide substitution (A→G) at amino acid 885, changing AAA to AAG.
 This synonymous mutation did not alter lysine’s coding, indicating no functional impairment.